emilianoNM/test/README.md

    sudo systemctl enable --now vm-watch.timer
    ```

+Edit the `VMS` array inside `vm_watch.sh` with the names of your VirtualBox
-With this setup the script checks a list of VMs every five minutes and starts any that
+VMs.
+With this setup the script checks these VMs every five minutes and starts
-are found powered off.
+any that are found powered off.